andjnewman/DDM/framework/principles.md

 ## 1. Understand data needs

-Research to develop a deep knowledge of: the outcome, the data subject, potential users and their needs.
+Research to develop a deep knowledge and understanding of: the business outcome you're trying to achieve; the things you’ll need to know; who’ll use the data; and their user needs.

 [Read more about principle 1…](principles/principle1)

 ## 2. Identify an owner for your data

-All data must have a senior owner from the most relevant business area.
-The owner is responsible for ensuring the data is properly managed throughout it's life.
+All data must have an owner from the most relevant business area.

 [Read more about principle 2…](principles/principle2)

 ## 3. Standardise your data

-You must develop a standard for your data that considers existing standards, and clearly explains the data to other people.
+Develop a data standard to help users understand: what the data is; how it is structured; its quality; its format; and how it can be used.

 [Read more about principle 3…](principles/principle3)

 ## 4. Understand and maintain the quality of your data

-It is important to understand the quality of data and to understand if investment is required to improve the quality.
+It is important to understand the quality of data and to understand if investment is required to meet the needs of users.

 [Read more about principle 4…](principles/principle4)

-## 5. Design to make data portable
+## 5. Share your data as widely as possible

-To make it easy to move data between technology solutions and to integrate data from multiple sources data must be designed to be portable.
+Defra group’s data is open by design.
+You must share your data as widely as possible.

 [Read more about principle 5…](principles/principle5)

-## 6. Share your data as widely as possible
+## 6. Make your data easy to use, linkable and portable

-We are an open data organisation, we must share our data as widely as possible.
-You must ensure there are no barriers to sharing your data between Defra group bodies.
+Your data must be easy to use, from source, in common formats and if feasible as linked data.
+It must be easy to switch technology solutions without affecting the data.

 [Read more about principle 6…](principles/principle6)

 ## 7. Make your data easy to find

-It’s essential to make it easy for users to find your data, understand it's quality, how it was made, and how it can be used.
+It’s essential you make it easy for users to find your data and understand: its quality; how it was made; and how they can use it.

 [Read more about principle 7…](principles/principle7)

-## 8. Make your data easy to use
+## 8. Protect your data

-Your data must be made available, where possible from source, in easy to use formats and if feasible in linkable forms.
+Ensure your data is protected appropriately and comply with all relevant data policies and legislation.

 [Read more about principle 8…](principles/principle8)